wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : I said, what do you use to make it rise so much?

 **_Mrs Buttermuffin_** : Oh!
 Well, that's a little secret passed down the generations.
-I always add 2 pints of bleach, it gives it a lovely light fluffy texture, and it helps keep my surfaces clean
+I always add 2 pints of bleach, it gives it a lovely light fluffy texture, and it helps keep my kitchen surfaces clean.

-**_Roxy Belmeadows_** : Well I must say Mrs Buttermuffin, it all sounds delicious and I'm sure the starving folk in Sutton and Langley will be very grateful for this generous donation
+**_Roxy Belmeadows_** : Well I must say Mrs Buttermuffin, it all sounds delicious and I'm sure the starving folk in Sutton and Langley will be very grateful for this generous donation.

 **_Mrs Buttermuffin_** : Oh, one more thing, it will be stored in my pantry overnight to make sure no-one can steal it.
 That's very important...
 It will be left in the pantry, for safekeeping.
 In...
 The...
 Pantry...